Qimem/QIMEM/README.md

 ---

-### Contact
+### note
-I’m EyuKaz on GitHub.
 Open issues or PRs for questions.
 No DMs. let the community build this.

 That's *Qimem* in all its glory and gory.